Mavolio-Bent/task/README.md

 ```
 $ curl -X "POST" -d JSON_STRING  -H "Content-Type: application-json" address/dbname/table
 ```
+**Attention: this method is not recommended since it requires proper enclosing of columns by backslashes.
+It is better to send json as file**

 Json is assumed to have the contents of following format
 ```